marat569/marat569.github.io/README.md

 # marat569.github.io

-test github pages file to upload static stuff to

-just a commit to test
+Hello!
+Welcome to my Gitpage!
+This is a WIP!